MakiOmar/Jet-relationships-parent-to-children-menu/README.md

 - Created one to many relationship ( book contnet to book contnet ).
 Check `{child_child_rel_id}` in the code.

 > **Note**
+> Make sure to change names like shortcode name or post type used within shortcode to yours.

+> **Note**
 > This code works if each relationship has it's own table.
 [Documentation](https://crocoblock.com/knowledge-base/articles/jetengine-how-to-create-relationships-between-posts/)

 > **Warning**